-Yes, Uber now also operates in Corfu, but in practice, finding an available vehicle through its platform proves to be more than challenging.
+Yes, Uber now operates in Corfu, but in practice, finding an available ride through the app isn’t always easy, especially during the busy summer months.

-In an effort to expand its services to more Greek destinations, Uber announced in April 2023 that it would begin operating in Corfu.
+In April 2023, in an effort to expand its services to more Greek destinations, Uber announced it would begin operating in Corfu.

-This addition made Corfu another destination where you can use the app, among the over 10,000 cities it serves worldwide.
+This addition made the famous Ionian island another place where you can use Uber in Greece, among the over 10.000 cities it serves worldwide.

-Specifically, opening the Uber app allows you to select destinations in Corfu, such as Corfu Airport and Corfu Port.
+Today, opening the Uber app allows you to select destinations such as Corfu Airport and Corfu Port.

-As you can read in detail in the article “Uber In Athens 2024?
-What’s Really Going On!”
-Uber is not allowed to cooperate with non-professional taxi drivers in Greece.
+As explained in detail in my guide “Uber In Athens 2026?
+What’s Really Going On!“, Uber is not allowed to cooperate with non-professional taxi drivers in Greece.

 Simply put, this means the popular UberX service is unavailable in the country.

-To address this problem, Uber attempted to partner with other companies that provide transportation mediation services after starting its operations in Corfu.
+When Uber first started its operations in Corfu, it attempted to partner with other companies that provide transportation mediation services.

-However, this move faced strong reactions from taxi drivers, which sometimes even resulted in incidents.
+This move initially faced strong reactions from taxi drivers, sometimes even leading to incidents.

-In particular, taxi drivers claim that they have paid significantly for their licenses and that third-party transfer providers create unfair competition.
+Taxi drivers argued that they had paid significant amounts for their licenses and that third-party transfer providers created unfair competition.

-Additionally, there is concern that the platform could negatively impact the local community, as taxi drivers, the primary operators in winter, may not earn sufficient income.
+There was also concern that the platform could negatively affect the local community, as taxi drivers, the primary operators in winter, might not earn sufficient income.

-On the other hand, Uber’s spokeswoman in Greece stated that the company aims to work closely with the taxi driver community.
+On the other hand, Uber’s spokeswoman in Greece stated that the company aimed to work closely with the taxi driver community.

-She also committed to “providing ways to support local businesses through innovative and more sustainable approaches.”
+Additionally, she committed to “providing ways to support local businesses through innovative and more sustainable approaches”.

 Uber Alternatives in Corfu

-In any case, there are decent alternatives that you can use.
+In any case, there are good alternatives you can use.

-If you are not rushing to get to your destination, you can look for a taxi on the street or walk to a taxi rank near you.
+If you are not in a rush, you can look for a taxi on the street or walk to a nearby taxi rank.

-However, if you just landed after a long flight or must catch your flight, I recommend using a pre-booked taxi to avoid the hassle.
+However, if you just landed after a long flight or need to catch one, I recommend using a pre-booked taxi to avoid any hassle.

-The service I usually recommend, especially for airport and port transfers, is the local startup Welcome Pickups; it offers excellent service and has expanded rapidly to many cities abroad.
+The service I usually recommend, especially for airport and port transfers, is the local startup Welcome Pickups.
+They offer excellent service and have expanded rapidly to many cities abroad.

 Even though their flat rate is a few euros more expensive, they are worth it.